hashicorp/terraform-provider-aws/website/docs/r/ecs_tag.html.markdown

 # Resource: aws_ecs_tag

 Manages an individual ECS resource tag.
-This resource should only be used in cases where ECS resources are created outside Terraform (e.g. Clusters created by Batch Compute Environments).
+This resource should only be used in cases where ECS resources are created outside Terraform (e.g. ECS Clusters implicitly created by Batch Compute Environments).

 ~> **NOTE:** This tagging resource should not be combined with the Terraform resource for managing the parent resource.
 For example, using `aws_ecs_cluster` and `aws_ecs_tag` to manage tags of the same ECS Cluster will cause a perpetual difference where the `aws_ecs_cluster` resource will try to remove the tag being added by the `aws_ecs_tag` resource.